 Probably not, according to mindfulness expert and registered dietitian Andrea Lieberstein.

 Lieberstein (who also runs the mindfulness course Mindful Eating Training) has just released her new book Well Nourished, a book all about eating mindfully.

-Lieberstein has been practicing mindfulness for twenty years and is also a mindfulness coach, so when I heard she was releasing a new book about mindful eating, naturally, I was interested.
+Lieberstein has been practicing mindfulness for twenty years and is also a mindfulness coach, so when I heard she was releasing a new book about mindful eating [an Ayurveda health practice], naturally, I was interested.

-Well Nourished promises to provide tools that both educate and inspire mindful eating.
+Well Nourished promises to provide tools for mindfulness.

 It’s an important subject.
 And it is definitely worth learning to eat mindfully.

 I personally learnt the importance of mindful eating as a teenager (now too long ago).

 At the time, I had a bad relationship with food.
 At school, I would regularly ditch the healthy lunchbox my mother gave me and instead I would grab chicken nuggets and fries from the cafeteria (this is before schools were forced to start giving out healthy meals—and thank God for that).